Ziul/Canoe-DevOps-Tech-Assessment/terraform/README.md

 but we do expect a terraform plan to work on this Terraform code.
 We will be checking the syntax for correctness and demonstrated understanding how Terraform and the AWS provider works

-This terraform module was create and validated with [LocalStack](https://www.localstack.cloud/) using a free plan, than doesn't support some of AWS features, like ECR, ELBv2, and ECS.
+This Terraform module was created and validated using [LocalStack](https://www.localstack.cloud/) with a free plan, which does not support some AWS features, such as ECR, ELBv2, and ECS.

-Part of this documentation was generated using [terraform-docs](https://github.com/terraform-docs/terraform-docs) and may be gerated/updated with the following command:
+Part of this documentation was generated using [terraform-docs](https://github.com/terraform-docs/terraform-docs) and can be regenerated or updated with the following command:

 ```bash
 terraform-docs markdown table --output-file README.md --output-mode inject .